gilbert-noriega-ii/nba-regression-clustering/README.md

 >
 > - A clearly named final notebook.
 This notebook will be what will contain plenty of markdown documentation and cleaned up code.
 > - A README that explains what the project is, how to reproduce the work, and my notes from project planning
-> - Python modules that automate the data acquisistion and preparation process.
+> - Python modules that automate the data acquisistion, preparation and modeling process.
 These modules will be imported and used in the final notebook.

 [back to the top](#section_6)